EolNuha/EolNuha/README.md

 ## Hi there, I'm Eol Nuha, a Frontend Developer at Gjirafa, Inc.

 As a Frontend developer at Gjirafa, Inc, I specialize in creating intuitive and user-friendly interfaces for web applications.
-With a strong background in HTML, CSS, and JavaScript, I am skilled in developing responsive and modern designs that enhance the user experience.
+With a strong background in both Frontend and Backend technologies like Python, JavaScript, Flask, Django, Vue.js, and React.js.
+This diverse skill set allows me to create responsive and modern designs that elevate the overall user experience.

 At Gjirafa, I have worked on a variety of projects, including building and maintaining the company's official website and implementing new features to improve its functionality.
 I am passionate about staying up-to-date with the latest web development technologies and techniques and am constantly looking for ways to improve my skills and deliver high-quality work.